Aviah/django-simple-search/README.md

 **SELECT**
 The search query SQL.
 The default works for MySQL, adjust if required for another database

-## Saving an Entry to the Search Index
+## Save an Entry to the Search Index

 Entries are saved automatically when you save an object (with a post_save signal).